 #1.)
 Whiskey 101 Tasting

-The "Whiskey 101 Tasting" is the most basic and first class that we teach at Whiskey University. (note: classes do not need to be taken in order)
+The "Whiskey 101 Tasting" is the first and most basic that we teach at Whiskey University. (note: classes do not need to be taken in order) The three classes that make up the General University Requirements (G.U.R.’s) are Whiskey 101, Bourbon 201 and Tennessee Whiskey 202.
+Once all three classes are taken the student earns a Certificate of Completion in Whiskey Tasting and title Apprentice Bourbon Taster.

 You will learn the difference between Distilled Liquor & Fermented liquor (hard liquor and soft liquor like beer and wine).
 You will learn about and taste some of the seven main Distilled Spirits including; Whiskey, Vodka, Gin, Rum, Tequila, Brandy and Liqueur.
 You will be able to differentiate between those liquors.